 The same time limits apply to final submissions as they do for normal submissions.
 So, unless an exception or relaxation applies, you should send your final submission on or before the date of your last employee payment in the tax year (or by 19 April if you are sending an EPS).

-If you don't make your final submission for 2013-14 on time you may get a penalty.
+If you don't make your final submission for 2013 to 2014 on time you may get a penalty.